poiurewq/goto/README.md

 # goto: your command-line shortcuts manager

 **goto** is a command-line shortcuts manager that lets users quickly go to files, directories, and links to websites.
 The program is entirely contained within a single large script, `goto.sh`. **goto** keeps track of shortcuts internally as keywords linked in a tree-like data structure.
 This way, you can define shortcuts nested inside other shortcuts, allowing for the grouping of shortcuts by topic.
 You can go to any shortcut by specifying a sequence of keywords along the tree branch leading to that shortcut.
-More simply, ff a deeply-nested shortcut has a unique name, say, 'aardvark', you can also simply type `goto aardvark` to go there.
+More simply, if a deeply-nested shortcut has a unique name, say, 'aardvark', you can also simply type `goto aardvark` to go there.

 For a quick overview of goto, [check out this demo video](https://youtu.be/Vr2zBbkXY30).